d-rowe/open-sandbot-firmware/README.md

 ## OpenSandbot
 OpenSandbot is an open-source robotic kinetic art table.
-It has four components: build, hardware, firmware, and app software.
+It has four components: parts, hardware, firmware, and app.

 ### Firmware
-This firmware is responsible for the robot's ability to understand and move through patterns.
+This firmware is written in rust for the $4 Raspberry Pi Pico and provides a UART API on [UART0](https://pico.pinout.xyz/) to control the sandbot.

+### API
+The API expects messages to be formatted as `METHOD[ ARG0][ ARG1]\n`.
+All messages (rx and tx) expect the new line character (`\n`) to signal the end of message.

+- Movement: Ex.  `MOVE 1.2 0.5` would move to theta 1.2 rho 0.5.

+The API also emits the status messages
+- `STATUS IDLE`: the sandbot is not currently moving
+- `STATUS MOVING` the sandbot is currently moving to a target position.
+You may still queue more coordinates at this time.